francescomorandi-net/network-lab/Lab11 - Layer 2 Security/readme.md

 - ipconfig /all
 - ipconfig /renew
 ## Key Takeaways
-This lab demonstrates how centralized DHCP services can provide dynamic IP addressing across multiple network segments through the use of DHCP relay.
-It also highlights the requirement for proper Layer 3 reachability between the DHCP server and relay agents, particularly in this architecture, where the relay forwards DHCP messages using the client-facing SVI address rather than the address of the interface directly connected to the DHCP server.
+This lab demonstrates how multiple Layer 2 security features work together to protect the access layer.
+DHCP Snooping establishes the trust model and binding table, Dynamic ARP Inspection validates ARP traffic using that information, and Port Security restricts unauthorized devices at the physical access port.
+The lab also highlights the importance of properly configuring DHCP Option 82 and trusted interfaces to ensure both security and interoperabilit